Realtime View

 The real-time view uses the Oscium Nomad to perform real-time Wi-Fi scanning.
 It displays information about nearby access points, such as their signal strength and operating channel.
 While the Realtime view is active, the Oscium Nomad or WLAN Pi continuously sweeps across all 2.4, 5, and 6 GHz channels to refresh the data.

-Scroll down to view the Realtime view, Chanel interference graph, and the Networks and APs tables.
+Scroll down to view the Realtime view, Spectrum, and the Networks and APs tables.

-The Realtime view and Channel interference views use a network selection to differentiate between your access points, and neighboring access points.
+The Realtime and Spectrum views use a network selection to differentiate between your access points, and neighboring access points.

 Use the 2.4 GHz, 5 GHz, and 6 GHz tabs at the top to switch between frequency bands.
 Then, select your network by tapping the Network Selection Menu in the upper right, where you can pick your network.